My Friend Flicka (film)

 My Friend Flicka is a 1943 American Western film about a young boy, played by Roddy McDowall, who is given a young horse to raise.
 It is based on Mary O'Hara's popular 1941 children's novel of the same name.
 Thunderhead, Son of Flicka, released on March 15, 1945, was the sequel to My Friend Flicka.

 Plot

-Wyoming ranchers Rob (Preston Foster) and Nell McLaughlin (Rita Johnson) somewhat reluctantly decide to give their 10-year-old son, Ken (Roddy McDowall), a chance to raise a horse and learn about responsibility.
-He chooses a one-year-old chestnut mustang filly and names her Flicka, which ranch hand Gus (James Bell) informs him is a Swedish word for "girl".
+Wyoming ranchers Rob and Nell McLaughlin somewhat reluctantly decide to give their 10-year-old son, Ken, a chance to raise a horse and learn about responsibility.
+Rob is disappointed in his son when he shows him his poor grades while he was at boarding school.
+He chooses a one-year-old chestnut mustang filly and names her Flicka, which ranch hand Gus informs him is a Swedish word for "girl".